jbx-protocol/juice-docs-v2/docs/protocol/api/contracts/jbpaymentterminalstore/properties/usedoverflowallowanceof.md

 _Increases as projects use their allowance._

-_The used allowance limit is represented as a fixed point number with the same amount of decimals as its relative terminal._
+_The used allowance is represented as a fixed point number with the same amount of decimals as its relative terminal._

 # Definition